gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

  *
  * This is available in the enclave and host.
  *
  * @param[in] plugin A pointer to the attestation plugin struct.
-Note that will
+Note that this will
  * not copy the contents of the pointer, so the pointer must be kept valid until
  * the plugin is unregistered.
  * @param[in] config_data An optional pointer to the configuration data.